EdDuarte/protbox/README.md

 ![Logo](src/main/resources/com/edduarte/protbox/splash.png)

 Protbox is a multi-platform application that aims to introduce confidentiality and access control to data stored in existing cloud storage services.
 It features a background folder synchronization engine and a graphical user interface for dealing with key distribution requests.
-This prototype was successfully tested in both Linux and Windows with three major cloud storage providers: Dropbox, OneDrive and Google Drive.
+It was successfully tested in both Linux and Windows with three major cloud storage providers: Dropbox, OneDrive and Google Drive.

 # Paper
 [Secure and trustworthy file sharing over cloud storage using eID tokens](http://arxiv.org/abs/1501.03139)